dabeaz/blog/2021/barely-interface.md

 >>>
 ```

-However, what exactly is an "interface?"
+However, what constitutes an "interface?"
 Surely, the method names are important, but what about the parameter names?
-For example:
+For example, what if you define this class?

 ```python
 class Stream(AbstractStream):